scratchpad-ai/hello-world-java/README.md

 You should have maven and a Java 8 runtime installed locally.

-To build the project, from the root directory run "maven clean package"
+To build the project, from the root directory run "mvn clean package"

 This will create an executable jar in the target/ directory.
 To run it, use java -jar jarname